-For any fencer not present, or any team which does not have all its members present, when called by the Referee at the time published for the beginning of the pool, match or bouts of direct elimination, there will be two repetitions of the call, at intervals of one minute, to be followed by exclusion from the competition by the Referee if the fencer or the entire team have not presented themselves by the third call (cf. t.114, t.119, t.120)
+For any fencer not present, or any team which does not have all its members present, when called for the first time by the Referee at the time published for the beginning of the pool, match or bouts of direct elimination, there will be two further calls, at intervals of one minute, to be followed by exclusion from the competition by the Referee if the fencer or the entire team have not presented themselves by the third call (cf. t.114, t.119, t.120).

-In the course of the competition (individual or team), when a fencer has been warned that it is his turn to fence and if he does not present himself when called by the Referee, the Referee will apply the penalties provided for in Articles t.114, t.116, t.120.
+In the course of the competition (individual or team), when a fencer has been warned that it is his turn to fence and if he does not present himself when called by the Referee, the Referee will similarly repeat the call twice, at intervals of one minute, and will exclude the fencer concerned from the competition if he has not presented himself by the third call (cf. t.114, t.119, t.120).

-Equally, should a fencer abandon a bout by leaving the strip (cf. t.18/3), he will be penalilzed as specified in Articles t.114, t.116, t.120.
+Should a fencer abandon a bout by leaving the strip (cf. t.18/3), he will be penalised as specified in Articles t.114, t.116, t.120.

-During a team match, should there be a modification in the order of bouts in the match, either intentionally or unintentionally, the team which has made the modification loses the match (cf. t.120, o.44).
+During a team match, should there be a modification in the order of bouts in the match, either intentionally or unintentionally, the team which has made the modification loses the match (cf. t.120, o.44)